If you’re wondering what is a drip email campaign and how build one, I’m here to help.

 Consistency is key.

 If someone wants your PDF eBook on “The 10 Most Hilarious Anecdotes of a Door-to-Door Widget Salesperson: 2020 Edition”, tell them that’s what you’ve sent.
 Say it in the subject line, the copy, and CTA.
+That’s the best way to assure a great conversion rate.

 Oh, and make sure it’s accessible – a dead download link is never a good look.
 If you do catch a dead link after the email has been sent, always send an “oops” email, don’t just give up and move on.